The finest artisan bubble tea near the Palais-Royal

 Good tea rarely works on its own.
 At Le Te, the sweets on the menu are picked to match the Taiwanese teas and bubble tea.
 A floral Oolong calls for something different than a malty Sun Moon Lake black tea, and the treats follow that logic.
 The full menu of teas, bubble tea and treats lets you put together your own pairing between a cup and a house-made sweet.

 If you are looking for a tea house with pastries in Paris, Le Te has a proper tea time setup steps from the Palais-Royal.
 The treats are made with fresh ingredients and change with the seasons.
 You will find Taiwanese-inspired recipes, portions sized to go with a cup of tea rather than replace a meal, and a selection that rotates often enough to surprise regulars.
 The place works just as well for afternoon tea with friends as for a quick sweet stop after the Louvre or a walk near the Opera.
 The kind of spot where you order a tea and end up staying for the cake.
+To place this Taiwanese tea time among the capital landmark addresses, see our tea time in Paris: the best addresses page, which compares the Le Te tasting path with the great Parisian classics.

 From our blog: best bubble tea in Paris, bubble tea near Palais-Royal and Chatelet, Paris tea time guide and everything about Oolong tea.